lee-dohm/phoenix-primer-old/README.md

 A library to help make working with GitHub's Primer CSS framework simple.

+## 🚨 Experimental 🚨

+This is mostly an experiment in Elixir macro code generation.
+It is not intended for production use.
+You have been warned.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `phoenix_primer` to your list of dependencies in `mix.exs`: